 Afghanistan/Pakistan – Family of 4 – parents and 2 children

 Both parents are doctors who worked in women’s reproductive health in Afghanistan.
 Their clinics were bombed and the father was shot after the Taliban takeover.
 They fled to Pakistan where they continue to live in fear.
 This application has been expedited under the “Operation Afghan Safety” process.
-Sponsor approval was obtained in February 2023 and we are awaiting and a refugee determination by the Canadian Embassy Visa Office in Islamabad.
+Sponsor approval was obtained in February 2023.
+The family has been found eligible to come to Canada and we are currently awaiting medical and security clearances and travel to Canada.

 Cost of this sponsorship: $30,000